-- a.
-To coordinate the struggle for African liberation in all non-independent territories. - b.
-To receive, distribute and transport funds and other forms of aid, including military equipment and personnel on behalf of the African National Liberation movements. - c.
+- c.
 To administer the Refugees Relief programme for our African brothers and sisters and their children from war-torn and otherwise victimised African territories.
 These refugees are in desperate needs for food, housing, medical attention and schools for the children.
 We urge that aid to alleviate these hardships be pledged at their Conference. - d.
-To ensure the security and protection of leaders and personnel of African National Liberation movements operating outside their respective countries due to harsh conditions at home. - To organize the training of personnel for administrative, military and diplomatic services. - f.
+To ensure the security and protection of leaders and personnel of African National Liberation movements operating outside their respective countries due to harsh conditions at home. - e.
+To organize the training of personnel for administrative, military and diplomatic services. - f.
 To coordinate information, propaganda and research for total African liberation.